Jump To Section

 If using a regular oven to toast the muffins, first line a baking sheet with foil and preheat the oven to 350ºF.

 Make the hollandaise: Follow Chef Thomas Keller’s recipe for hollandaise sauce.
-(TIP: Cover with plastic wrap or another airtight seal while preparing the remainder of the recipe.)
+(TIP: Cover the small bowl with plastic wrap or another airtight seal while preparing the remainder of the recipe.)

 Cook the ham: In a medium skillet over medium-high heat, cook the ham until the edges start to crisp, about 5 to 6 minutes.